x0ray/vscodetest/README.md

 # Using VS Code with Go

 This demo program uses comments to show features of the Go Language extension for VS Code.
-This is based on a video produces by Suzy Mueller:  https://youtu.be/6r08zGi38Tk
+This is based on a video produced by Suzy Mueller:  https://youtu.be/6r08zGi38Tk

 ## Useful things